hi, i'm dexter

 audio

 Though most of my work nowadays is visual/documentary, I’ve also been doing more audio/podcast work.
-Here are my two latest series.
+Here are my latest series.

 AUTHENTIC: The Story of Tablo (VICE, iHeart)